[UPDATED AUGUST 2024]

 Preventing harvest mites

 Because harvest mite larvae are most active during the day, you can reduce the risk of harvest mites by modifying your pet’s routine.
-Consider going for walkies early in the morning or after dusk.
+Consider going for walks early in the morning or after dusk.
 If possible, avoid long grasses and vegetation, and keep moving – the worst infestations tend to happen when pets (and people) are sitting or lying down in a sunny spot in the middle of the day!

 Harvest mite treatment for dogs

 Unfortunately, there’s no licensed treatment for harvest mites available in the UK.
 However, some flea treatments are said to be effective – it’s best to get advice on which is most suitable for your dog from your vet.
 If left untreated, the larvae will feed for a few days and then drop off.
-Unfortunately, though, the itchy symptoms can last for several weeks or even months, so the sooner you start helping your pet to cope with the problem, the better.
+Unfortunately, though, the itchy symptoms can last for several weeks or even months, so the sooner you start helping your pet cope with the issue, the better.

 Safe ways to relieve the itch